WHAT IS AN INTELLECTUAL DISABILITY?

-For the 2020/2021 cohort, we will accept up to 9 students.
+For the 2021/2022 cohort, we will accept between 4 and 8 students.
 This is contingent upon students meeting the criteria for admission and scoring appropriately during an on-campus interview that includes situational assessments and individual interviews with the prospective candidate and at least one parent or legal guardian.

 HOW DO I APPLY?

-To apply, submit a completed EAGLES application, including all requested documentation and references, by September 15, 2019 at 11:59 p.m.
+To apply for Fall 2021 admission, once the application opens, submit a completed EAGLES application, including all requested documentation and references, by September 15, 2020 at 11:59 p.m.
 CST.

 - completing a separate Auburn University application,